LucioFranco/clique-old/README.md

 A SWIM based gossip agent and library.
 Inspired by serf.

+## Roadmap

+The roadmap can be found here [roadmap](docs/ROADMAP.md), this project is still very much a work in progress and requires nightly to compile.

 ## Building

 To build clique you will need a nightly version of `rustc`, my current version is `rustc 1.32.0-nightly (d09466ceb 2018-11-30)`.
 This toolchain is needed to use `async/await`.